 The Company released an updated mineral resource estimate in July 2020, which was effective July 20, 2020 (see Current Mineral Resource Estimate).
-Total indicated mineral resource increased to 4.96 million ounces AuEq (177 Mt with an average grade of 0.87 g/t AuEq) and total inferred mineral resource increased to 3.15 million ounces AuEq (116.7 Mt with an average grade of 0.84 g/t AuEq).
-Pit-constrained estimated mineral resources in the indicated mineral resource category increased by 601,000 ounces AuEq from the previous estimate released on November 12, 2019.
+Total indicated mineral resource was 4.96 million ounces AuEq (177 Mt with an average grade of 0.87 g/t AuEq) and total inferred mineral resource was 3.15 million ounces AuEq (116.7 Mt with an average grade of 0.84 g/t AuEq).
 The Southwest Zone contributed 583,000 ounces AuEq to inferred mineral resources which included 8,500 metres of drilling.
-Since then, approximately 100,000 metres have been drilled in the Southwest Zone.
+Since then, approximately 100,000 metres have been drilled in the Southwest Zone, and over 190,000 metres across the property.

 The Company recommenced drilling in September 2020 after initial pandemic lockdowns with the objective being to upgrade inferred mineral resources to indicated resources, and continue the expansion and exploration of mineralization across the Troilus property, especially at the Southwest Zone following its discovery in early 2020.
-Drilling included exploration holes in the Southwest Zone, and infill and geotechnical drilling in both the J Zone and Z87 Zone.
+Drilling included exploration, infill and geotechnical drilling at the Southwest Zone, J Zone and Z87 Zone.

-Results from the J Zone expanded the footprint of the new western extension by 150 metres to the northeast.
-The strike length of this new mineralized zone has grown to 850 metres.
-A newly identified parallel zone in the hanging wall demonstrates mineral continuity parallel to the main ore body.
-Several step-out holes extended down dip mineralization below the pit shell proposed in the PEA maintaining consistent grades and thicknesses.
+Results from the J Zone expanded the footprint of newly discovered hanging wall mineralization by 150 metres to the northeast.
+The strike length of this new mineralized zone has grown to 850 metres and identifies a parallel zone in the hanging wall demonstrating mineral continuity parallel to the main ore body.
+Several step-out holes extended down dip mineralization below the pit shell proposed in the PEA maintaining consistent grades and thicknesses at indicated level drill spacing.

 Drilling at the Z87 pit was designed to expand and identify mineralization to the north, between the formerly mined Z87 and J4 open pits, and to the south of the main ore zone at Z87.
 The Z87 pit was the larger of the two formerly mined open pits, and still contains the most continuous and highest-grade resources at the Troilus property.
 Assay results extend high-grade mineralization more than 100 metres along strike, both to the North and South of the previous defined main zone of Z87, continuing growth of both Indicated and Inferred resources.
+Recent assay results reported on SEDAR on October 17, 2022 are among the thickest and most continuous high grades identified at the Project and includes the single highest-grade interval ever drilled at the Troilus Mine site.
+Furthermore, a new shallow and high-grade panel of mineralization has been defined at the border of the Z87 PEA pit shell, which was not modelled in the PEA nor considered as part of the pre-feasibility engineering work.
+This new panel west of Z87 has thus far been identified over a 300-metre strike length and remains open at depth and towards the Gap Zone.
+Results reported on SEDAR on November 8, 2022 confirmed a high-grade zone of mineralization connecting the gap between the formerly mined Z87 and J open pits ("Connector Zone") and exhibit potential for growth of indicated and inferred resources at shallow depths between the two former operating open pits.